 Holiday entitlements for newly graduated students

-In September and October, the majority of the students who graduated just before summer will enter the professional world.
-Their first months as employees will be characterised by a host of new impressions, challenges and hard work, all of which should preferably be counterbalanced with some well-deserved days off work.
-However, do newly graduated students enjoy full holiday entitlements when they first start working?
+In September and October, a lot of the students who graduated just before summer will enter the professional world as employees.
+Their first months will be characterised by a host of new impressions, challenges and hard work, all of which should preferably be counterbalanced with some well-deserved days off.
+However, do newly graduated students actually enjoy full holiday entitlements when they first start working?

 Holiday year versus holiday service year

-In Belgium, the legal holiday entitlement of an employee for a given year (the holiday year) is calculated on the basis of the days the employee concerned actually worked during the preceding calendar year (the holiday service year).
-As such, an employee will be entitled to the full amount of legal holidays (20 days per year in a 5-day working week) if he worked full-time during the preceding calendar year.
+In Belgium, the legal holiday entitlement of an employee for a given year (the holiday year) is calculated based on the days the employee in question actually worked during the preceding calendar year (the holiday service year).
+As such, an employee will be entitled to the full amount of legal holidays (20 days per year in a five-day working week) in a calendar year if they worked full-time during the preceding one.

-This means that, when a newly graduated student starts his first professional activities in the months following his graduation - e.g. in October of 2019 - he won’t be entitled to any legal holidays in 2019 because he didn’t work in the holiday service year (i.e. 2018).
-In the year after his graduation - in our example, 2020 - the employee will not enjoy a full holiday entitlement either, due to an incomplete holiday service year (i.e. 2019).
+This means that, when a newly graduated student starts their first professional activities in the months following their graduation – e.g. in October of 2024 – they won’t be entitled to any legal holidays in 2024 because they didn’t work in the holiday service year (i.e. 2023) altogether.
+In the year after their graduation – in our example, 2025 – the employee will not enjoy full holiday entitlements either, due to an incomplete holiday service year (i.e. 2024).

-In order to still enjoy some well-deserved days off work from time to time, employees who find themselves in this situation can make use of two different systems: youth leave and supplementary leave (also referred to as “European holiday”).
+In order for these employees to still enjoy some well-deserved days off work from time to time, two different systems were put in place: youth leave and supplementary leave (also colloquially known as ‘European holiday’).

 Year of graduation

-In such a situation, the Belgian system of supplementary leave can be useful.
-This system is applicable to employees who don’t enjoy full holiday entitlements because they only just started their career (or returned to work after a long period of inactivity) and as such did not work a complete holiday service year.
+As mentioned above,a newly graduated student who starts their first professional activities in the months following graduation won’t be entitled to any days off in that calendar year.
+In such a situation, the Belgian voluntary system of supplementary leave can be useful.
+This system is applicable to employees who don’t enjoy full holiday entitlements because they only just started their career (or returned to work after a long period of inactivity) and as such didn’t work a complete holiday service year.

-The system of supplementary leave requires an initial run-in period of 3 months’ work before the employee can enjoy any leave.
-As from the last week of this 3-month period, white-collar workers will be entitled to 5 days off (in a 5-day work week).
+The system requires an initial run-in period of three months’ work before the employee can enjoy any leave.
+As from the last week of this three-month period, white-collar workers will be entitled to one week off.
 Specific provisions exist for blue-collar workers, but we’ll only discuss the system of supplementary leave for white-collar workers in this article.

-After the 3-month run-in period, the employee will accrue supplementary leave entitlement incrementally, at a rate of 2 days/month worked (in a 6-day work week, to be prorated in the case of a 5-day work week).
-The supplementary leave entitlement accrued during any given calendar year has to be taken up before 31 December of that year.
-An employee can use the system of supplementary leave until the end of the year following the year in which he started his professional activities.
+After the run-in period, the employee will accrue supplementary leave incrementally, at a rate of two days/month worked (in a six-day work week, to be prorated in the case of a five-day work week).
+The supplementary leave accrued during any given calendar year has to be taken up before 31 December of that year and an employee can use the system of supplementary leave until the end of the year following the year in which they (re)started their professional activities.

-The employee will receive his normal salary during the days of supplementary leave.
+During the days of supplementary leave, the employee will receive their normal salary.
 However, these amounts will be subtracted from the employee’s double holiday pay in the next calendar year.
-As such, the employee in fact pre-finances his own supplementary leave.
-Note also that days of supplementary leave taken up during a given calendar year will be considered as days worked when the individual’s legal holiday entitlement for the next calendar year is determined.
+As such, the employee in fact pre-finances their own supplementary leave.

-In our example above - the newly graduated student who started working on 1 October 2019 in a 5-day work week -, the employee’s run-in period will span the months of October, November and December 2019 and so he will be entitled to 5 days of supplementary leave in the last week of December 2019.
+In our example above – the newly graduated student who started working on 1 October 2024 in a five-day work week –, the employee’s run-in period will span the months of October, November and December 2024, meaning they’ll be entitled to five days of supplementary leave in the last week of December 2024.

 First calendar year following the year of graduation

-During the first calendar year following the year of graduation, in principle, the employee will already be entitled to a number of legal holidays on the basis of the labour performed during the preceding calendar year.
-Our student who started working on 1 October 2019 will as such be entitled to 5 legal holidays in 2020.
+During the first calendar year following the year of graduation, the employee will already be entitled to a number of legal holidays, if they started working in the year of graduation.
+Our student who started working on 1 October 2024 will as such be entitled to five legal holidays in 2025.

-In addition, the employee will be entitled to youth leave during the first calendar year following the year of graduation if he:
+In addition, an employee will be entitled to youth leave during the first calendar year following the year of graduation if they:

-• didn’t reach the age of 25 by 31 December in the year of graduation, which is the holiday service year;
+• didn’t reach the age of 25 by 31 December of the year of graduation, which is the holiday service year;

-• completed his studies in the course of the holiday service year; and
+• completed their studies in the course of the holiday service year; and

-• after having completed his studies, was a party to an employment agreement for at least 1 month and worked at least 13 days as an employee during the holiday service year.
+• after having completed their studies, were a party to an employment agreement for at least one month and worked at least 13 days as an employee during the holiday service year.

-A young employee who meets the above conditions can be entitled to a maximum of 20 days of youth leave (in a 5-day work week) in the year following the year in which he started working.
-However, the number of legal holidays the employee is entitled to - if any - must be subtracted from these 20 days of youth leave and moreover be taken up before any youth leave can be taken up.
+An employee who meets the above conditions can be entitled to a maximum of 20 days of youth leave (in a five-day work week) in the year following graduation.
+However, the number of legal holidays the employee is entitled to – if any – must be subtracted from these 20 days of youth leave and moreover be taken up before any youth leave can be taken up.
 For the employee’s days off under the system of youth leave, no salary is due by the employer.
-The employee will, however, be entitled to a lump-sum compensation paid by the National Employment Office for these days.
-Note also that days of youth leave will be considered as days actually worked in the holiday service year when the employee’s holiday entitlement for the next year is determined.
+The employee will instead be entitled to a lump-sum compensation paid by the National Employment Office for these days.

-The two systems - supplementary leave and youth leave - can, however, not be combined.
+The two systems – supplementary leave and youth leave – cannot be combined.

 Remark: unpaid leave